geudde/attic-chest/pages/13.reference/01.porden/docs.md

 “That to these realms so fair a stranger bring!<br>
 If ours to grant, we grant thy boon unheard.<br>
 Or as a favour be thy suit declar’d,<br>
-=If wealth can aid, our treasur’d stores command,<br>
+If wealth can aid, our treasur’d stores command,<br>
 If arms, ourself, and all our subject band!”

 Before his throne she fell; the monarch tried<br>